h3xduck/Alba-Server/README.md

 - [x] Implemented MySQL DB operations, which are always called from background threads, avoiding unnecessary wait times.
 - [x] Constructed thread-safe program start and halt, without asynchronous cancellations.
 - [x] Created a Parser in charge of translating socket messages into different codes according to the ALBAProtocol.
+- [x] Send long messages by parts using JSON format and correctly announcing it comes divided into small chunks.

 ## Roadmap
 - [ ] Implement more MySQL operations and tables according to different requests the client may send.